AmrBenSalem/AWS-SAA-C02-Course/README.md

 - One region trail
 - All region trail
-  - Collection of trails in all regions
-  - When new regions are added, they will be added to this trail automatically
+  - Logs events for all AWS regions.
+When new regions are added, they will be included in this trail automatically.

 Most services log events in the region they occur.
-The trail then must be a one region trail in that region or an all region trail to log that event.
+The trail must be a single region trail in that region or a multi-region trail to log that event.

 A small number of services log events globally to one region.
 Global services such as IAM or STS or CloudFront always log their events to `us-east-1`

-A trail must have this enabled to have this logged.
+A trail must have this enabled to have these global service events logged.

+Multi-Region Trail: CloudTrail does not have a multi-region trail by default, but you can create one.
+A multi-region trail will log events from all regions.
+Global Services with Multi-Region Trail: After creating a multi-region trail, it will log events from all regions, including global service events logged in us-east-1.

 AWS services are largely split into regional services or global services.

 When the services log, they log in the region they are created or to `us-east-1` if they are a global service.

 A trail can store events in an S3 bucket as a compressed JSON file.
 It can also use CloudWatch Logs to output the data.
+Without trails (and by default), CT will log event history in the CT UI.
+It's only called a trail when it will be logged in S3 or CW.

 CloudTrail products can create an organizational trail.
-This allows a single management point for all the APIs and management events for that org.
+This allows a single management point for all events for that org.
+Makes managing multi-accounts much easier.

 #### 1.3.9.2.
 CloudTrail Exam PowerUp

 - It is enabled by default for 90 days without S3
-- Trails are how you configure S3 and CWLogs
+- Trails are how you configure S3 and CWLogs (to store logs in better places)
 - Management events are only saved by default
 - IAM, STS, CloudFront are Global Service events and log to `us-east-1`
   - Trail must be enabled to do this